jsingh811/pyYouTubeAnalysis/README.md

 The data inside `...comment_details.json` file that generates is a list of dictionaries, of the following format as shown in [this file](https://github.com/jsingh811/pyYouTubeAnalysis/blob/master/samples/travel%20vlog_2020-01-01T000000Z_2020-01-02T000000Z_comment_details.json).

+# Extracting Locations

-# Extracting locations from comments file generated above
+The following contains examples for extracting location from comments file generated above.

 ## Command Line Usage